-The panel will need to specify in writing to the Resident Doctor what additional training is required, the circumstances under which it should be delivered (e.g. concerning the level of supervision) and the proposed timescale.
+The panel will need to specify in writing to the Foundation resident doctor what additional training is required, the circumstances under which it should be delivered (e.g. concerning the level of supervision) and the proposed timescale.
 This recommendation must also be communicated to the Deputy Dean, ES, employer and the School.
 This additional training must be agreed with the Resident Doctor.

 An interim ARCP at completion of the additional training should consider the outcome of the additional training as soon as practicable after its completion.
-All Resident Doctors given this outcome should be given the guidance for Resident Doctors in receipt of an outcome 3 (Appendix 3).
+All Foundation resident doctors given this outcome should be given the guidance for doctors in receipt of an outcome 3 (Appendix 3).